Skull Valley Indian Reservation: History

+Archeological evidence indicates various groups inhabited the land in and around the Skull Valley reservation from about 11,000 years before present at the earliest.
+Ancestors of the later Goshute, Shoshone, Paiute and Ute peoples are believed to have occupied the area by roughly 1200-1300 CE.

-The tribe's first contact with European colonizers was Spanish missionaries beginning in 1776, followed by fur trappers and Jedediah Smith.
-Spanish slave traders began abducting women in the 1830s, but regular contact didn't occur until Mormon settlers arrived in 1847.
-Whites called them "diggers" and described as "the most miserable looking set human beings ... ever beheld".
+The tribe's first contact with Europeans was Spanish missionaries beginning in 1776 (the Dominguez-Escalante expedition, followed by fur trappers and explorers such as Jedediah Smith.
+Spanish slave traders began abducting Indigenous women in the 1830s, but regular contact didn't occur until Mormon settlers arrived in 1847.
+The white settlers called them "diggers" and described as "the most miserable looking set human beings ... ever beheld".
 Mark Twain remembered them as "the wretchedest type of mankind ... a people whose only shelter is a rag cast on a bush to keep off a portion of the snow, and yet who inhabit one of the most rocky, wintry, repulsive wastes that our country or any other can exhibit."
-Mormons brought smallpox and measles, and by 1849 Brigham Young and other settlers entered Tooele Valley, establishing a settlement.
-Brigham Young requested that the US government relocate all Native Americans in the Utah Territory to a reservation "where white men do not dwell."
-The city of Tooele had over 600 people by 1853.
+Mormons brought smallpox and measles, and by 1849 Mormons entered the Tooele Valley, establishing a settlement.
+Young requested the US government relocate all Native Americans in the Utah Territory to a reservation "where white men do not dwell."
+The city of Tooele had more than 600 people by 1853.
 The Mormons encroached on the most valuable Goshute land near streams and canyons, forcing them into even more desolate places.
 Goshute raids and Mormon reprisals resulted in deaths.

-In 1860 the Pony Express cut through Goshute land, placing at least twenty stations on it.
-Goshutes raided, stole supplies, and occasionally killed Europeans who got in the way.
-Military was called to defend the route, and the Goshute war lasted from 1860 to 1863, killing at least 100 Goshutes and 16 White settlers.
-On October 12, 1863, the band first signed a treaty with the U.S. federal government but did not surrender their territory.
+In 1860 the Pony Express cut through Goshute land, placing at least 20 stations on it.
+Goshutes raided, stole supplies, and occasionally killed European-Americans during this era.
+U.S. military was called to defend the Pony Express, and the Goshute war lasted from 1860 to 1863, killing at least 100 Goshutes and 16 White settlers.
+On October 12, 1863, the Goshute band first signed a treaty with the U.S. federal government but did not surrender their territory.
 The US government again tried to relocate the tribe to the Uintah-Ouray Reservation, but the Goshutes refused.
-They tried yet again, sending John Wesley Powell and George W. Ingalls to "induce" them into moving to a reservation.
+US leadership tried yet again, sending John Wesley Powell and George W. Ingalls to "induce" Goshutes into moving to a reservation.
 They refused.
 Instead, they were simply ignored and neglected, and were in fact listed as living on the reservation even though that wasn't the case.
 Their population numbers simply disappeared after an 1895 report.

-Executive Order 1539 from 1912 established an 80 acre reservation in Skull Valley, which Woodrow Wilson expanded to approximately 18,000 acre in 1917 (executive order 2699) and 1918 (executive order 2809).
+President William Taft signed Executive Order 1539 in 1912, to establish an 80 acre reservation in Skull Valley, which Woodrow Wilson expanded to approximately 18,000 acre in 1917 (Executive Order 2699) and 1918 (executive order 2809).
 Still, BIA (Bureau of Indian Affairs) attempted to move the Skull Valley band to the Deep Creek reservation in efforts from 1936 to 1942.